knitin2604/FFV-shop-website-frontend/README.md

-ffv Starting File
+Frontend website made using HTML and CSS.
- frontend website made using html and css.
+Reference of html and css is taken from Progate website .